engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 I guess I'm learning npm now.

-I started doing some research and found that my installs and/or builds were failing for one or both of these reasons:
+I started doing some research and found that my installs and/or builds were failing for one or more of these reasons:
 <span id='reasons'></span>

 1. A package fails to install/run correctly due to an outdated dependency